paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | sushi        | 2021-01-11 | 2021-01-09|

 #### Key Operations
 This SQL query is designed to find each customer's first purchase from the time they became a member.
-It uses a combination of a CTE, window functions, and multiple joins.
+It uses a combination of a CTE, window function, and multiple joins.

 * **WITH member_sales AS**: The query begins with a CTE named `product_sales`, a temporary table that stores the orders made by customers after becoming members, ranking them by the order date for each customer.
   * **INNER JOINs**: